PundiAI/FunctionX-EGF/applications/inquiry_proposal_applicants/FoxGaming.md

 **Who will benefit:**

 The entire FunctionX ecosystem.
-The most important usecase is the fee`s people have to pay in FX when they make any transaction on our marketplace or move the coins NFT´S attract a lot of people and investors.
+The most important usecase is the fee`s people have to pay in FX when they make any transaction on our marketplace or move the coins/NFTs .NFT´S attract a lot of people and investors.
 Are there any other similar projects in the FunctionX ecosystem: As it stands, there are currently no other projects like FoxGaming.

 ## ***Development Roadmap***

+We already proved that our product is working on FX Tesnet and we are able to merch it to Mainnet.

 **Milestone 1 - Kickstart the marketplace**
 Description: hire up to 10 nft artists to launch their project on FX Chain and our marketplace.